-where B is the minimum value for the decline, b is the pre-COVID baseline value, k is the decline rate; t is time (day) and t0 is the time when the function reaches the midpoint.
-We fit each transit system’s demand data using logistic model individually and calculate key parameters that describe the process for each transit system.Fig 2
+where b is the pre-COVID stable demand level, B is the re-stabilized demand level after the decline period, k is the decline rate; t is time (day) and t0 is the time when the function reaches the midpoint.
+We fit each transit system’s demand data to the logistic function using a least square optimizer individually.
+We tested the goodness of fit using the R-squared between actual demand and fit values and Q-Q plot.

+Fig 1.
+Temporal pattern of average transit demand during the study period.

+Fig 2 shows an example of a fitted curve and illustrates the key parameters we extract from these curves.
+In the following sections, we describe the semantics of these parameters within our application context.

+Fig 2.
+Fitted curve and key parameters for an example public transit agency (Capital Metro in Austin, Texas).

-Floor value
+Base value

-The parameter B represents how far the curve decreases from the normal level as demand re-stabilizes at a lower level; we call this the floor value Fig 2.
-This represents the ratio of public transit users in the system that still would not or cannot stop needing it regardless of the pandemic.
+The parameter B represents the relative decrease from the normal level as demand re-stabilizes at a lower level; we define it as base value as visualized in Fig 2.
+This represents the ratio of public transit users in the system who still use the transit system regardless of the pandemic.
 This demand level is not necessarily a persistent state: demand may destabilize and grow again due to external factors, such as re-opening of businesses or stay-at-home fatigue.
-The floor value represents the base level of demand from the initial shock to the system.
+The base value represents the base level of demand from the initial shock to the system.

-We examine relationships between the estimated floor values and socioeconomic factors using linear regression analysis.
+We examine relationships between the estimated base values and socioeconomic factors using linear regression analysis.
 The county-level socioeconomic data are from the latest American Community Survey (ACS) 5-year estimate table (2014 - 2018).
-We derive several socio-economic indicators.
+We derived several socio-economic indicators.
 First is the ratio of population with non-physical occupations.
 Similar to life fixity [10], this measures the population’s degree of freedom to change the routine of their daily life: it represents how many people can work from home thus avoid regular transit commuting to reduce contagion risk.
-If a community has higher ratio of non-physical jobs, more workers may work from home, meaning that transit demand will decrease more.
+If a community has higher ratio of non-physical jobs, more workers have the freedom to work from home, meaning that transit demand may decrease more than communities with lower ratios.
 We use the occupations statistics for employed civilian population 16 years and over from the ACS data.
 The table contains the number of employed population in different industries.
-According to the statistics released by US Bureau of Labor Statistics, Information, Financial activities, and professional and business service have the highest percent who can work from home [5,17].
-Among these occupation categories in the ACS table, we assign “management, business, and financial operations occupations”, “professional and related occupations”, and “office and administrative support occupations” as the occupations with which people can work from home remotely.
+According to the statistics released by US Bureau of Labor Statistics, Information, Financial activities, and professional and business service have the highest proportion who can work from home [5,17].
+Among these occupation categories in the ACS table, we assigned “management, business, and financial operations occupations”, “professional and related occupations”, and “office and administrative support occupations” as the occupations where people can work from home remotely.

-Income is a socioeconomic factor that relates to job composition.
-Also, transit users tend to skew toward lower incomes in the United States.
-We use the median income data from ACS.
+Income, population density, and job density are socioeconomic factors that relate to job composition.
+Also, transit users tend to skew toward lower incomes in the United States; higher incomes also correlate higher population density and job density at the community scale.
+We use the median income, population density, and employment density data from ACS.

 A third set of indicators is the ratios of minority and female population, including African American and Hispanic populations.
-Many studies have demonstrated the disadvantaged status of African American, female, and Hispanic populations in mobility and job accessibility across different metro areas in the United States [18–20].
-Therefore, we investigate the relationship between floor value and each vulnerable group’s ratio.
+Many studies demonstrate the disadvantaged status of African American, female, and Hispanic populations in mobility and job accessibility across different metro areas in the United States [18–20].
+Therefore, we investigate the relationship between base value and each vulnerable group’s ratio.
 We derive the sex, race, and Hispanic population data from the ACS data.